+Principle 10 Ballot Secrecy

 The voting system protects the secrecy of voters’ ballot selections.

-- Ballot secrecy is maintained throughout the voting process.
+10.1 - Ballot secrecy is maintained throughout the voting process.

-- The voting system does not contain nor produce records, notifications, information about the voter or other election artifacts that can be used to associate the voter’s identity with the voter’s intent, choices, or selections.
+10.2 - The voting system does not contain nor produce records, notifications, information about the voter or other election artifacts that can be used to associate the voter’s identity with the voter’s intent, choices, or selections.